Is God Dead?: Reaction

 The publication of the article immediately led to a public backlash.
 Editorial pages of newspapers received numerous letters from angry readers, and clergymen vehemently protested the content of the article.
 Even though the article itself explored the theological and philosophical issues in depth, "[m]any people...were too quick to judge the magazine by its cover and denounced Time as a haven of godlessness".
 For Time the issue caused around 3,500 letters to the editor—the largest number of responses to any one story in the history of the magazine.
 Reader criticism was targeted at Thomas J. J. Altizer in particular.
 Altizer left Emory in 1968, and by the end of the decade the "death of God" movement had lost much of its momentum.
 In its issue of December 26, 1969, Time ran a follow-up cover story asking, "Is God Coming Back to Life"?

 The magazine cover also entered the realm of popular culture: in a scene from the 1968 horror movie Rosemary's Baby, the protagonist Rosemary Woodhouse picks up the issue in a doctor's waiting room.
 The "Is God Dead?" issue was to have an enduring place in American journalism.
 In 2008, the Los Angeles Times listed the issue in a featured titled "10 magazine covers that shook the world".
 In April 2009, Newsweek magazine ran a special report on the decline of religion in the United States under the title "The End of Christian America".
 This article also referenced the radical "death of God" theological movement of the mid-1960s.
 The front cover carried the title "The Decline and Fall of Christian America" in red letters on a black background, reminiscent of the 1966 Time cover.
-The April 3, 2017, cover of Time featured a cover that asked "Is Truth Dead?" in a similar style to the iconic "Is God Dead?" cover, in a cover story about the alleged falsehoods perpetuated by President Donald Trump.
+The April 3, 2017, cover of Time featured a cover that asked "Is Truth Dead?" in a similar style to the iconic "Is God Dead?" cover, in a cover story about the falsehoods perpetuated by President Donald Trump.